Cars

 here was basically a Ford 100E body bolted down over a US Ford chassis.
 Rick

-Young, who provided the photo, reckons the bonnet looks like it came
+Young, who provided the photo, reckons the front panel "looks like it came

 George Ansell #375,